 Lyme Disease Statistics

-Graph showing the number of reported Lyme disease in Minnesota by year.
+Graph showing the number of reported cases of Lyme disease in Minnesota by year.

-In recent years, most Lyme disease cases in 2008 reported likely exposure to deer ticks in east-central, north-central, and southeast Minnesota.
+In recent years, most Lyme disease cases reported likely exposure to blacklegged (deer) ticks in east-central, north-central, and southeast Minnesota.

-A map that shows counties of highest Tick-borne risk in Minnesota.
+A map that shows counties of highest tick-borne disease risk in Minnesota.

 Minnesota Department of Health, Disease Control Newsletter;